baobabsoluciones/hackathonbaobab2020/README.md

 1. Your `solve` method needs to return an integer with the status of the solving process.
 Current values are `{4: "Optimal", 2: "Feasible", 3: "Infeasible", 0: "Unknown"}`.
 1. Your `solve` method also needs to store the best solution found in `self.solution`.
 It needs to be an instance of the `Solution` object.
 1. Edit the `hackathonbaobab2020/solver/__init__.py` to import your solver and edit the `solvers` dictionary by giving your solver a name.
-1. If the `requirements.txt` file is missing some package you need for your solver, add it at the bottom of the list.
+1. If the `requirements.txt` file is missing some package you need for your solver, add it to the list under `solvers`.
+Also edit the `setup.py` and add the dependency on `solvers` within the `extras_require` dictionary.

 **Additional considerations**: